 When you move into a house share and sign a Tenancy Agreement your rent will be your number one priority.
 Even if you decide to move out, you'll still have to pay your rent for the remainder of the term.
 If you share accommodation under one Tenancy Agreement all the residents will be responsible for the deposit; therefore, if there are any issues at the end of the term it's up to you to divide up the remainder between yourselves.
 To prevent disputes make sure you complete an inventory and take photographs when you move in.

 Booking Your Space

 There are various ways to source shared housing.
 Universities that are partnered with landlords will often advertise them via their online student portal or Accommodation Office - this should always be your first port-of-call.
-Otherwise, letting agents or student accommodation websites - such as and - are your best option.
+Otherwise, letting agents or student accommodation websites are your best option.

 House shares may cost less than halls of residence; however, the rent may not cover the utility bills.
 Expect to pay anything between £40 and £100, or even more, depending where you live.
 When you're viewing a house ask to see the Energy Performance Certificate if you have concerns about how efficient the property is.
 In addition, take travel expenses into account if you're not within walking distance of your university campus.
 The average rent in a house share outside of London is £300-£400 per month, while in London it's roughly £550 per month.

 Full time students are exempt from council tax.
 To ensure you're not charged you'll have to get a form from your university Accommodation Office and send it to your Local Authority as proof.
 Part-time students, however, are not exempt; therefore sharing a house with them could cause tension as they'll have to pay the entire bill.

 The sooner you get some friends together and start looking for a house share the better.
 The best properties get booked up fast and competition can be fierce.